Simple Ways to Invest $100

 Robo-Advisors

-Robo-advisors like Betterment or Wealthfront require minimal investments and automatically manage portfolios based on your goals and risk tolerance.
-They handle diversification, rebalancing, and even tax optimization.
+Robo-advisors like Betterment or Wealthfront are great for beginners who prefer a hands off approach.
+They automatically manage your investments based on your goals and risk tolerance.
+You do not have to worry about choosing specific stocks because they handle diversification, rebalancing, and even tax optimization for you.

 Brokerage Apps